-Barrier
+Barrier 🚫

-Rarity Distance Near AP 2 rounds per rank Lasts Target N/A Save
+Target N/A Save

 The mage conjures a massive wall of a solid element to block the tricks of others.
 The Health Points of the wall varies by Intensity.
 The wall can be dismissed at will.
 When the spell expires, the wall crumbles.
 The wall can be attacked and smashed through by opponents using spells or bludgeoning weapons (the wall uses the Casting Roll of the mage for its Guard Rolls).
 Slashing and piercing weapons take a -4 penalty to attack the wall.
 The wall is especially susceptible to the attacks of the opposite element, which deal double damage.
 Ice is opposed by fire, earth is opposed by air, metal is opposed by slime, verdance is opposed by ruin.